 At Screening and/or Enrollment (prior to randomization), all participants will undergo HIV serology testing.
-Note at Enrollment, sites will perform HIV rapid test to screen for HIV status.
-Participants will be ineligible for enrollment regardless of subsequent/confirmatory test results if the rapid HIV test is positive or discordant.
+Note at Enrollment, sites will perform HIV rapid test to screen for HIV status prior to randomization.
+Participants who have a rapid HIV test is positive or indeterminate should have confirmatory testing completed.
+If confirmatory testing confirms HIV infection, the participant is not eligible for enrollment.
+If confirmatory testing is negative or indeterminate, the MTN LC should be consulted.

-Participants who have a reactive HIV test result during follow-up visits will be instructed to permanently discontinue study product immediately and will be further tested using confirmatory testing.
+Participants who have a reactive HIV test result during follow-up visits will be temporarily held and confirmatory testing conducted.
 In addition, if a participant has signs or symptoms consistent with acute HIV infection, or expresses a concern about recent HIV acquisition, testing will be performed immediately.
 Any participant who is found to have confirmed HIV infection after enrollment, product use and study participation will be permanently discontinued.
 All participants with confirmed HIV infection will be counseled and referred to available resources for medical and psychosocial care and support.
 If the participant opts to remain in follow up, site staff must follow-up on all referrals at each subsequent follow-up visit to determine if the participant actually sought the care to which s/he was referred, the outcome of the referral, and whether additional referrals are needed.
 All referrals, outcomes, and follow-up plans and actions must be fully documented in participant study records.